 Myelodysplastic syndromes are a group of disorders caused by poorly formed or dysfunctional blood cells.
 Myelodysplastic syndromes occur when something goes wrong in your bone marrow — the spongy material inside your bones where blood cells are made.

 There is no cure for myelodysplastic syndromes.
-Treatment for myelodysplastic syndromes usually focuses on reducing or preventing complications of the disease and of treatments.
+Treatment for myelodysplastic syndromes usually focuses on reducing or preventing complications of the disease and its treatments.
 In certain cases, myelodysplastic syndromes are treated with a bone marrow transplant, which may help prolong life.

 Myelodysplastic syndromes rarely cause signs or symptoms in the early stages of the disease.
 In time, myelodysplastic syndromes may cause: